BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 do we stall until the instruction leaves `W` ?

-In fact, our design supposes that the register file is accessed with a latency of 1 cycle, which is the case if the register file is mapped to DRAM.
+In fact, our design supposes that the register file is accessed with a latency of 1 cycle, which is the case if the register file is mapped to BRAM.
 This implies that the data written in the register file by `W` is available 1 cycle later, so we need to test the instruction in `W` for data hazard.